andygrove/datafusion-archive/README.md

 This is a personal research project and is in a very early stage of development.

-This project is very much inspired by Apache Calcite.
+This project is very much inspired by Apache Calcite although the design of the relational plan and related optimizations is closer to Apache Spark.